Langhorne Manor, Pennsylvania: Climate

 According to the Köppen climate classification system, Langhorne Manor has a Hot-summer, Humid continental climate (Dfa).
 Dfa climates are characterized by at least one month having an average mean temperature ≤ 32.0 °F, at least four months with an average mean temperature ≥ 50.0 °F, at least one month with an average mean temperature ≥ 71.6 °F and no significant precipitation difference between seasons.
 Although most summer days are slightly humid in Langhorne Manor, episodes of heat and high humidity can occur, with heat index values > 108 °F. Since 1981, the highest air temperature was 102.8 °F on July 22, 2011, and the highest daily average mean dew point was 75.4 °F on August 13, 2016.
 The average wettest month is July, which corresponds with the annual peak in thunderstorm activity.
-Since 1981, the wettest calendar day was 6.68 in on August 27, 2011.
+Since 1981, the wettest calendar day was 6.68 in on August 27, 2011 when Hurricane Irene was affecting the area.
 During the winter months, the average annual extreme minimum air temperature is 0.6 °F. Since 1981, the coldest air temperature was -9.9 °F on January 22, 1984.
 Episodes of extreme cold and wind can occur, with wind chill values < -10 °F. The average annual snowfall (Nov-Apr) is between 24 in and 30 in.
 Ice storms and large snowstorms depositing ≥ 12 in of snow occur once every few years, particularly during nor’easters from December through February.